0330 822 0505

 Firstly, is the property timber framed or of timber construction?

 Properties with a timber framework are generally cheaper and quicker for builders to construct, but have a reputation for being difficult to get a mortgage on.
-However, the right advice can make it much more possible to find the financing you need.
+However, the right advice can make finding the financing you need much more possible.

-In this article, we’ll look into why, historically, mortgage lenders were reluctant to approve mortgages on timber framed homes, but many are now more receptive to it.
+In this article, we’ll examine why, historically, mortgage lenders were reluctant to approve mortgages on timber-framed homes, but many are now more receptive to this option.

-There’s a number of factors that can influence a lender’s decision, such as the build quality of your chosen home.
+A number of factors, such as the build quality of your chosen home, can influence a lender’s decision.

-We work with a large network of mortgage brokers who have expert knowledge in the field of timber frame mortgages.
+We work with a large network of mortgage brokers who are experts in timber frame mortgages.

-They can help you to find those lenders who are most likely to accept your application, and offer the most favourable rates.
+They can help you find lenders who are most likely to accept your application and offer the most favourable rates.

 Maximise your chance of approval with specialist advice from a mortgage expert.